irving11119/CG2111A-Project/README.md

 Irving Alexander De Boer

-The competition of this project would not be possible without the guidance CG2111 Teaching Team, TAs and Lab Technicians.
+The completion of this project would not be possible without the guidance CG2111 Teaching Team, TAs and Lab Technicians.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)